Nethercutt–Richards family: Business

+They owned a chemistry laboratory in the 1970s and a luxury restaurant named Boison's near the Las Vegas Strip in the later 20th century.

 Cars

-The family has over 250 prestigious and exotic vehicles housed mostly at the 10 story-tall Nethercutt Collection complex founded and primarily assembled by J.B.
-Nethercutt.
-It has been widely considered as one of the greatest collections in the world by several media publications.
-The car collection notably contains the famous Bugatti Dubos and the Twenty Grand Duesenberg.
+The family has over 250 prestigious vehicles housed mostly at the 10 story-tall Nethercutt Collection museum, which J.B.
+Nethercutt founded in 1971 and was the namesake.
+It has been regarded as one of the greatest and most valuable car collections in the world.
+The car collection notably contains two of the most valuable cars in the world; the Bugatti Dubos and the Duesenberg Twenty Grand.
+Several cars from the collection have been used as the lead car carrying the Grand Marshal of the Rose Parade.

-The collection holds the most Best of Show titles at the Pebble Beach Concours d'Elegance with 6 victories.
-Jack Nethercutt II raced professionally from the 1950s to 1960s, most notably in the World Sportscar Championship series.
+J.B.
+Nethercutt holds the most Best of Show titles at the Pebble Beach Concours d'Elegance with 6 victories and the Nethercutt Collection team holds the most Concours d'Elegance awards worldwide.
+Jack Nethercutt II raced professionally from 1957 to 1965, most notably in the World Sportscar Championship with Ferrari.